netzzwergeGithub/wackelbild/README.md

 # wackelbild
-two images are combined for an image that looks different from diefferent angels
+two images are combined for an image that looks different from different angels